|The Resuscitation Guidelines 2010

 The above change now appears in the individual guidelines chapter and in the

-single PDF document file (see below).
+single PDF document file (see above).

 The Peri-arrest arrhythmias chapter has been updated as follows:

 Page 84, Regular broad-complex tachardia: